Updated on: Mar 2, 2023

-There is a lot of misinformation in the VBAC world, and parents planning a VBAC really have to dig deep into preparation to make the best decisions for themselves and their baby.
-It may be a cliche, but knowledge really is power, and this collection of VBAC books is here to help.
+There is a lot of misinformation in the world about VBAC and even more about VBAMC.
+This can leave parents planning a VBAC having to dig deep into preparation to make the best decisions for themselves and their baby.
+It may be a cliche, but knowledge is power, and this collection of books can be one of the many resources to help you have a vaginal birth after a Cesarean.

-Learning how to find a VBAC friendly provider, what the risks are for VBAC and repeat Cesarean, how a doula can benefit your birth outcomes, and how to find support all increase your chances of having a vaginal birth.
+They also dial in on learning how to find a VBAC-friendly provider, the risks for VBAC and repeat Cesarean, how a doula can benefit your birth outcomes, and how to find support all increase your chances of having a vaginal birth.

-In addition, reading and listening to VBAC birth stories and finding support from women who have had a VBAC, CBAC (Cesarean Birth After Cesarean), and even uterine ruptures will all help you be more prepared.
-Not only that, it will help you not to feel so alone if things don’t go as planned.
+In addition, these parents often read and listen to VBAC birth stories and work hard to find support from women who have had a VBAC, CBAC (Cesarean Birth After Cesarean), and even uterine ruptures .
+All of this will help you be more prepared.
+Not only that, it can help you not feel so alone or frustrated if things don’t go as planned.
+In addition to these wonderful books, we invite you to join our Facebook community of over 15,000 women preparing for their VBACs by clicking here.

-Lucky for you, I have compiled a list of some of my favorite and most popular VBAC books for you to become even more empowered and confident as you prepare for your upcoming birth.
+Below we have compiled a list of some of our and our community’s favorite and most popular birth/VBAC books.
+We hope reading them will make you feel more empowered and confident as you prepare for your upcoming birth.

-It is an invaluable guide for both women and their partners who have experienced a disappointing, challenging, or traumatic birth.
-You will begin to understand what happened to you and have the tools that will help you process and heal.
+While we don’t love the title and word “bad,” this book is an invaluable guide for both women and their partners who have experienced a disappointing, challenging, or traumatic birth.
+You will begin to understand what happened to you and have the tools to help you process and heal.

 We know it’s not that simple and that your emotional health matters too.